hudsonletuan/portfolio/README.md

   <a href="https://portfolio.tuanle.top"><img height="30px" src="https://img.shields.io/badge/Live%20Demo-success.svg?logo=data%3Aimage%2Fsvg%2Bxml%3Bbase64%2CPD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz48IS0tIFVwbG9hZGVkIHRvOiBTVkcgUmVwbywgd3d3LnN2Z3JlcG8uY29tLCBHZW5lcmF0b3I6IFNWRyBSZXBvIE1peGVyIFRvb2xzIC0tPg0KPHN2ZyB3aWR0aD0iODAwcHgiIGhlaWdodD0iODAwcHgiIHZpZXdCb3g9IjAgMCAxOTIgMTkyIiB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIGZpbGw9Im5vbmUiPjxjaXJjbGUgY3g9Ijk2IiBjeT0iOTYiIHI9Ijc0IiBzdHJva2U9IiMwMDAwMDAiIHN0cm9rZS13aWR0aD0iMTIiLz48ZWxsaXBzZSBjeD0iOTYiIGN5PSI5NiIgc3Ryb2tlPSIjMDAwMDAwIiBzdHJva2Utd2lkdGg9IjEyIiByeD0iMzAiIHJ5PSI3NCIvPjxwYXRoIHN0cm9rZT0iIzAwMDAwMCIgc3Ryb2tlLWxpbmVjYXA9InJvdW5kIiBzdHJva2UtbGluZWpvaW49InJvdW5kIiBzdHJva2Utd2lkdGg9IjEyIiBkPSJNMjggNzJoMTM2TTI4IDEyMGgxMzYiLz48L3N2Zz4%3D"></a>
 </p>

 Portfolio is a personal website that showcases my skills, experiences, and projects.
-It is built using React and TypeScript.
+It is built using Node.js, React JS, and TypeScript.
 There is a contact form on the site that uses API to deliver the content, and because CORS blocks this API request, a server-side proxy is built by using AWS Lambda Function and AWS API Gateway to bypass the CORS policy.
 Since this repo is connected to AWS, the API fetch function is already modified to be deployed properly to AWS Amplify.
 To run this project locally, some changes need to be made in the code.
 Instruction below.

 Features
 --------